 Efficient and effective system monitoring relies not only on notification of issues, but the quality of the response to those issues.
 Time spent assessing and troubleshooting possible causes can lead to further issues and increased downtime.
-BMC AMI Ops Insight now uses multivariate analysis to make systems management reactive, rather than proactive.
+BMC AMI Ops Insight now uses multivariate analysis to make systems management proactive, rather than reactive.
 Using machine learning (ML) to analyze the interplay between a variety of metrics, BMC AMI Ops Insight provides the earliest possible notification of potential problems, along with probable cause analysis that helps pinpoint trouble areas for fast proactive remediation.

 United Security and Operations Workflows

 For true protection against security threats, incidents must be responded to quickly and efficiently.
 Having outdated or unclear notification and responses processes can be costly.
 A new integration between BMC AMI Security and the BMC Helix ITSM solution allows you to automate security incident response flows, providing cross-platform visibility and clearly-defined processes to ensure that incidents are handled quickly and by the right teams.

 The mainframe remains a critical piece of the IT environment, acting as the workhorse of the modern digital economy.
 To continue to survive and thrive in this environment, your organization must modernize its mainframe tools and processes, breaking down siloes that promote inefficiency and hinder innovation by adopting a DevOps approach to software development, AI/ML-powered Ops, and the latest advancements in security and data management tooling.
 Digital demand is accelerating rapidly—make sure you’re prepared to accelerate at the same pace.